-NOTE: The LWRA VE Exam Session for April 2020 is CANCELLED due to precautions related to the COVID-19 outbreak.
-The next tenative scheduled session is May 2, 2020 and is dependent upon the situation with the COVID-19 outbreak.
+NOTE: All LWRA VE Exam Sessions have been CANCELLED due to precautions related to the COVID-19 outbreak.
+The next tenative scheduled session will be dependent upon the situation with the COVID-19 outbreak.
 Thank you for your understanding.

 WHAT IS AMATEUR RADIO?

 What was the first “Social Network”?
 Facebook?
 Twitter?
 AOL chat rooms?
 If you answered with any of those you are incorrect.
 The answer is amateur radio (ham radio).
 Hams have been socializing globally for the better part of a century, yes, almost 100 years.

 While cell phones, texting, IM and email may be the new standards of communications, they have one tremendous Achilles heel.
 Infrastructure!

 Unplug your phone line, take the battery out of your cell phone and disconnect your internet.
 Now get a message to a friend or relative thousands of miles away.
 Short of using the pony express you would be hard pressed to get that message thru, at least in any reasonable time frame.
 Solution?
 Amateur Radio.

 Amateur Radio operators have been doing just that for many years.
 On 9/11 ham radio was there in support of the communications breakdown and overloaded systems in New York.
 In the aftermath of Hurricane Katrina, the recent tornadoes across the U.S., hams where there.

 Whether a simple message to a parent that their child is safe and sound or a critical message that urgent care is needed, radio will work.